spencertipping/tau/doc/gamma-bindings.md

-# γ bindings
+# Γ bindings
-Some γ bindings are platform-specific, but many are shared.
+Some Γ bindings are platform-specific, but many are shared.
 They're split here by platform support.

 ## Shared